 EDUCATION, EXPERIENCE, SKILLS

 - An interest not only in developing the capacity of this organization, but also in contributing to the growth of our broader sector in Whitehorse, Yukon and Canada

-- High degree of computer literacy: proficiency with Microsoft software (Word and Excel) and Windows computing
+- High degree of computer literacy: proficiency with Microsoft software (Word and Excel) and Windows computing; Google Suite; Quickbooks

-- Proven ability to work positively and constructively with senior staff and volunteers
+- Proven ability to work positively and constructively with staff, contractors, Board and volunteers

-Priority will be given to applicants who identify as Indigenous, including First Nations, Inuit and Métis, as per Gwaandak’s mandate to empower Indigenous voices.
-All applications will be considered.
+Priority will be given to those who identify as Indigenous, including First Nations, Inuit and Métis, in keeping with our company’s mandate.
+All applications will be welcomed and considered.

 SALARY AND BENEFITS